slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The seed of all evil is laziness."
 -- Welsh Proverb*

-> *"Talkers aren't strong.
-The strong don't talk."
+> *"Talkers aren’t strong.
+The strong don’t talk."
 -- Burmese Proverb*

 > *"Work is the medicine for poverty."